THT Star Trustee Award Recipients

 Peggy Allison – 2009

-The Founders’ Award is presented annually to a distinguished health care trustee with an exemplary record of leadership, dedication and excellence in health care governance and in the community.
+The Texas Healthcare Trustees Founders’ Award is the highest honor bestowed to a trustee.
+The Founders’ Award is presented to a distinguished health care trustee with an exemplary record of leadership, dedication and excellence in health care governance and their community.

-THT created the Star Trustee Award to recognize and encourage engagement in advocacy on behalf of their hospital, health system, or health care organization to strengthen and improve the health care community.
-Advocacy efforts may relate to health care policy-related issues or pressing issues of local concern.
+The Star Trustee Award was created in 2012 to recognize and encourage engagement in advocacy on behalf of their hospital, health system, or health care related organization to strengthen and improve the health care community.
+The award was given previously by the Texas Hospital Association from 2009-2011 to an outstanding Texas trustee.